Your tax deductable donation will help enhance the observance of Taharas Hamishpacha around the world

 Make a bedikah before shkiah (suggested time is ten minutes prior to shkiah) at the end of the Onah Beinonit.
 If the bedikah is clear or white, physical intimacy may resume only after the Onah Beinonit has ended.

 [For those women for whom making bedikot pose no difficulty, it is a chumrah (optional stringency) to make another bedikah after tzait hakochavim (nightfall) following the end of the Onah Beinonit.
-Tahara K'Halacha, by Rabbi Yekusiel Farkash.]
+Tahara K'Halacha, by Rabbi Yekusiel Farkash.

 Please Note: A woman has a halachic obligation to inform her husband of the Onah Beinonit and to notify him that she has done the bedikah to cancel the day.
 If she does not inform him, it is the husband's obligation to ask.
 If she forgot to make a bedikah, a Rav should be consulted.

 Haflaga is the interval of onot between a successful hefsek tahara and the subsequent menstrual flow.
 The haflaga is customarily counted beginning with the night onah immediately following the hefsek tahara and terminating with the onah on which the following flow begins.
 Each date consists of two onot – a night onah followed by a day onah.
 You will have a count of two onot for each date, beginning with the date immediately following your successful Hefsek Tahara and ending your count with the onah upon which your flow begins.
 Calculating by this method, the haflaga number is an odd number if the flow begins at night, and the separation will be during a night onah.
 The haflaga number is an even number if the flow begins during the day, and the separation will be during a day onah.
 The haflaga numbercan be calculated only once there is a successful Hefsek Tahara and then the onset of a subsequent period.
-The recording of the haflaga onah/ot onto the calendar, however, can only occur once the subsequent Hefsek Tahara has been successfully completed.
+The recording of the haflaga onah/ot onto the calendar, however, can only occur once the subsequent Hefsek Tahara has been successfully complete

 NOTE:

 Some people compute the haflaga by counting the onot from the onah immediately following the hefsek taharah up to and including the onah immediately BEFORE the new flow.
 When figuring the haflaga onah/ot, they abstain on the onah that immediately follows the end of their count.
 This coincides with the haflagh onah designated by the method explained in the main text.
 However, calculating by this alternative method will give an even number indicating separation during a night onah and an odd number indicates separation on a day onah.
-Regardless of how one calculates the haflaga, the onah of separation remains the same, only the number is different.
+Regardless of how one calculates the haflaga, the onah of separation remains the same, only the number is different

 Mark your calendar with “HT” on the day you perform and complete a successful hefsek tahara before sunset, as explained above.